department-of-veterans-affairs/lighthouse-oas-tests/CONTRIBUTING.md

 All other commit types will trigger no new release.

+Note: The keyword, eg. `fix`, must be the first word in the commit message and be followed by a `:` in order to trigger a release.
+If the commit is the result of a squash and merge, the auto-generated commit message must be edited so that it starts with the keyword.

 ## Creating PR

 Include the associated JIRA ticket number so that JIRA hooks will automatically link the two togather.